DeanAviv/unity-screenshot-tool/README.md

 # Screenshot Window Tool for Unity Editor

 **Description:**
-The Screenshot Window Tool for Unity Editor allows developers to easily capture screenshots within the Unity Editor environment.
+A Unity Editor Tool that allows to easily capture screenshots within the Unity Editor environment.
 With this tool, you can capture screenshots of custom sizes or screen resolution.

 **Features:**
 - Capture screenshots of custom sizes or screen resolution.